kuzzleio/documentation/src/core/1/guides/essentials/secrets-vault/index.md

 Once Kuzzle has successfully loaded the file containing the secrets, he will expose its content to all the plugins.

-Secrets are accessible in the property `context.secrets`.
+Secrets are accessible in the property [context.secrets](/core/1/plugins/plugin-context/secrets).